You don't have to be a psych major to catch the gist of dream theory - especially if you're down to explore the deep abstractions of the human mind.

 Directed by: Christopher Nolan

-#71 on The Greatest Movie Themessee more on Inception
+#25 on The Best Movies of All Timesee more on Inception

 Written and directed by Lana and Lilly Wachowski, this 1999 film sends audiences spinning.
 Centered around Thomas Anderson (Keanu Reeves), this film questions the nature of our reality and those who inhabit it.
 Are we living in a simulation?